SongyangD/FamilyFunFinder/README.md

 # YelpKidground

-This is a Yelp-style website, that to show all the kids' playgrouds.
+This is a Yelp-style website, that shows all the kids' playgrounds.